 Phacoemusification Cataract Surgery

-Cataract surgery has undergone substantial improvements over the last decade and is now routinely performed using ultrasound energy = phacoemulsification.
+Cataract surgery has undergone substantial improvements over the last twenty years and is now routinely performed using ultrasound energy = phacoemulsification.
 This small incision "key-hole" technique involves "breaking up" and removing the cloudy lens using controlled ultrasound energy and placing a new clear intraocular lens implant inside the eye.

 In experienced hands the procedure has an extremely good success rate with a high level of patient satisfaction.
-Despite having a number of challenging cases my surgical complication rate, over the last 10yrs, is 0.11% (ie: 1 complication in every 1000 cases) compared to the reported national average in the UK of 1.8% (nearly 2 complicated operations in every 100 patients undergoing cataract surgery).
+Despite having a number of challenging cases my surgical complication rate, over the last 10yrs, is 0.11% (ie: 1 complication in every 1000 cases) compared to the reported national average in the UK of 1.5% (3 complicated operations in every 200 patients undergoing cataract surgery).

 Cataract surgery is most commonly performed as a day-case under local anaesthetic, either topically with anaesthetic drops or using a sub-tenons "block", whereby a blunt-ended cannula is used to introduce anaesthetic into the eye socket.
 Some patients prefer to be sedated ("twilight anaesthesia") and for a number of reasons a few people have the procedure under a short general anaesthetic.
 The different anaesthetic techniques are fully discussed in order to choose the optimum method for any individual undergoing cataract surgery.